Some users run into issues when setting up or editing scheduled reports, so we created this article to hopefully help out.

 We Are Here to Help!

-If you are still experiencing issues with Scheduled Reports or would like our help with setting them up, then by all means let us know.Get in touch using the live chat in the app or via support@cloudlab.com and let us help troubleshoot.
+If you are still experiencing issues with Scheduled Reports or would like our help with setting them up, then feel free to email us at support@cloudlab.com and we'd be glad to assist.